 - You have a problem and need a solution – i.e. “I have been given some Rose Quartz but have no idea what it does”.

 Your goal here is to determine just what problem/s you are trying to solve for your readers.

 Note: You do not need to identify every possible problem that your readers may have straight away.
 In many cases, the more you write, the more ‘problems’ will present themselves so initially you really just want to make sure that there are some that may need solving as we have found here.

 Get FREE access to the platform that made this site possible.

 How do we sell them?

-Ok, so we have an idea that we want to sell crystals, that there is a market and that we need some media within which to promote them.
-So now we need to consider what products we are going to promote.
+Ok, so we have an idea that we want to sell crystals online.
+Now we need to consider what products we are going to promote.
 It should be noted here that the main process that I will be discussing is to sell them via an affiliate marketing arrangement.
 In short, this means that you will write about crystals and all of their problem solving goodness and then refer your readers to a link where they will purchase directly from the vendors.
 You then make your money via commissions from those vendors.
 Let’s have a look at some of the best avenues for essential oil vendors:

 Affiliate programs are setup directly by companies or marketplace platforms (Amazon, Ebay etc.) that allow you to join and then refer traffic to them via customised affiliate links.